 Thanks to me going with a much more conservative growth of 2% (previously I assumed 5%), but still a worthwhile exercise to see where you are spending your money.

-If you smoked just THINK about how much bigger those numbers might be?
+If you smoked (and quit) just think about how much bigger those numbers might be?

 And thanks to my reader who pointed out my ARITHMETIC incompetencies, as well!